ayeAlvo/Privilege-Escalation-for-Linux/privEsc.md

 > ## **Sudo - Shell Escape Sequences**
 >
 > command `sudo -l`
-> Visit [GTFOBins](https://gtfobins.github.io/) Search result: search for some of the program names.
+> Visit [GTFOBins](https://gtfobins.github.io/) and search for some of the program names.
 If the program is listed with "sudo" as a function, you can use it to elevate privileges, usually via an escape sequence.

 > ## **SUID (Set-user Identification)**
 >